rubys/bootstrap/bylaws.md

 Membership plus the period through the end of the calendar year (December 31) of the first year of Membership.
-Thereafter, a Member’s Membership and its Membership Obligations shall automatically renew on January 1 for one year periods, regardless of the class of Membership, unless such Member gives written notice of non-renewal to the Foundation not less than sixty (60) days prior to the end of its current Membership year, provided that the Foundation has given all Members notice of upcoming renewal not less than one hundred and twenty (120) and again ninety (90) days prior to December 31 in such year.
+Thereafter, a Member’s Membership and its Membership Obligations shall automatically renew on January 1 for one year periods, regardless of the class of Membership, unless such Member gives written notice of non-renewal to the $FOUNDATION not less than sixty (60) days prior to the end of its current Membership year, provided that the $FOUNDATION has given all Members notice of upcoming renewal not less than one hundred and twenty (120) and again ninety (90) days prior to December 31 in such year.